nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Deletes the specified module(s) and all its embodied content from the application
 - <span style="color:#e46c0a">`module_code_1, module_code_2, module_code_3, ...`</span>: The codes of the modules
   - Refer to [Argument Formats](#argument-formats) for the "Module Code" format
-  - Must exist in Modules in Le Tracker
+  - Must belong to an existing module in Le Tracker
   - Must not contain duplicates

 Examples: